 - You have to pay $3 a mile for door-to-door service, which can add up fast.

 The Bottom Line

 Starwood Animal Transport is an attractive choice because they offer more services than the competition.
 They’ll arrange your pet’s international travel for you, their employees receive pet care training, and they have a boarding service.
 These services come at a cost; Starwood is more expensive than other transportation options.
-If you need door-to-door service, you’ll pay extra because they charge a per-mile rate for delivering pets from their hubs.
+You’ll pay extra if you need door-to-door service because they charge a per-mile rate for delivering pets from their hubs.

 4. Air Animal

 Air Animal was founded in 1977 by a veterinarian.
 The company’s long record of pet transportation reduces some of the stress of moving your pet.
 They have several packages available, ranging from $1,500 for basic travel and $8,000 for VIP packages.